KamS04/KReader/README.md

          bash install-mac
          ```
     - Linux uses must also install tkinter, this varies with distribution so you can do it yourselves
-        -  For distribution based on Debian the following command will work
+        -  For distributions based on Debian the following command will work
         ```
         sudo apt-get install python-tk
         ```